michaelmcg95/FSA/readme.md

 Alternate name: e

 ### reduce
-Minimize the number of states in the current automaton if it is a DFA.
+Minimize the number of states in the current DFA.
 This command is only available for DFAs.
 The labels of the new states will be of the form {q0, q1, ...}, where q0, q1, ... are the labels of indistinguishable states in the old DFA.

 Note: to convert an NFA to a DFA, use the command [dfa](#dfa).